getbraincloud/braincloud-docs/docs/api/1_wrapper/authenticateexternal.md

 This allows the developer to extend <%= data.branding.productName %> authentication to support other backend authentication systems.

 :::info
-Please refer to the following link for further details on [AuthenticateExternal](/learn/key-concepts/authentication/authenticate-external)
+Refer to the provided link for further information on the usage of [AuthenticateExternal](/learn/key-concepts/authentication/external-authentication/)
 :::

 :::caution